Work between Nailsea and Portishead

 Programme of work between Nailsea and Portishead

 The outline programme for the work between Nailsea and Portishead substation is below.

 On the 7 January 2020, we started work on Engine Lane and Hanham Way towards Watery Lane in the west end of Nailsea to build temporary entrances to our construction areas.
-From early February 2020, we’ll start to construct temporary entrances in other areas along the route.
+In early February 2020, we started to construct temporary entrances in other areas along the route.

 We are working with our contractors to develop the detailed timings for installing the underground cables and will publish more information when it is available.

 We recognise that our construction activity impacts local communities.
 We are working hard to limit that as much as possible.
 Details of all current construction activity can be found here.

 Access and traffic management